be Conservative, when Jesus Christ was so Revolutionary ? |

 |

 Listen to what many Christian Conservatives in America say about Jesus and the way they depict him in art and music, and you have the image of a sweet, lily white, European, milk-toast sissy, an image that bears little resemblance to the dark-skinned, Jewish, revolutionary, "man's man" that Jesus actually was.
 Although he was extremely kind to the common man and woman, Jesus was extremely demanding of those who had an abundance or either riches or power, whether political or religious.
 He forgave and/or played down the sins of publicans, tax-collectors, prostitutes and an adulteress.
 He told his followers to value a poor widow's penny more than substantial contributions from the rich.
 And he told those who wanted to follow his leadership that what they should not do is imitate priests and levites, but instead follow the example of a heretical Samaritan.
 Where has this idea of Christ as an impeccably polite and diplomatic gentleman come from?
-Certainly not from Jesus, who instead said of himself : "Do not think that I have come to bring peace to the earth; I have not come to bring peace, but a sword.
+Certainly not from Jesus, who instead said of himself : All of the following teaching of Jesus is very liberal : ![]() "Do not think that I have come to bring peace to the earth; I have not come to bring peace, but a sword.
 For I have come to set a man against his father, and a daughter against her mother, and a daughter-in-law against her mother-in-law; and one's foes will be members of one's own household.
 Whoever loves father or mother more than me is not worthy of me; and whoever loves son or daughter more than me is not worthy of me."
 Although the words of Jesus speak of inter-family conflicts, is there a single example of such conflict in the gospels?
 No. What we see there instead are dozens of examples of very similar conflicts between Jesus and the leading members of his religious "family", or community.
-If "actions speak louder than words," then Jesus showed us that the sword he came to bring was the sword of battle with people like the arrogant, pompous, money-grubbing leaders of his day, who were so similar to the "Religious Right" of our day.
-"I have said these things to you to keep you from stumbling.
+If "actions speak louder than words," then Jesus showed us that the sword he came to bring was the sword of battle with people like the arrogant, pompous, money-grubbing leaders of his day, who were so similar to the "Religious Right" of our day. ![]() "I have said these things to you to keep you from stumbling.
 They will put you out of the synagogues.
 Indeed, an hour is coming when those who kill you will think that by doing so they are offering worship to God.
 And they will do this because they have not known the Father or me."

-When pious religious leaders demanded that Jesus follow the Bible's teaching and impose the death sentence on the woman "caught in the very act of adultery," instead of condemning the adulteress, Jesus condemned her conservative prosecutors!
+When pious religious leaders demanded that Jesus follow the Bible's teaching and impose the death sentence on the woman "caught in the very act of adultery," instead of condemning the adulteress, Jesus condemned her conservative prosecutors! ![]() ![]() Early in the morning he came again to the temple.

-First, if there's one behavior that Jesus couldn't abide, it was sinners playing down their own sins while playing up someone else's.
-In this instance, the sin of one party (the adulteress) was being used by a second party (the even more sinful religious right hypocrites), to bring harm on a guilt-free third party (Jesus himself).
-Then, there's a point so obvious that Jesus may not have felt it even necessary to emphasize.
-But, as the father of seven daughters, I wish Jesus had asked these sanctimonious male accusers explicitly, "Was this woman alone at the time of this adultery?"
-And finally, there's the magnificent way in which Jesus turns the table on the hypocrites doing the accusing, and puts the judges themselves on trial : Jesus bent down and wrote with his finger on the ground.
+Jesus bent down and wrote with his finger on the ground.
 When they kept on questioning him, he straightened up and said to them, "Let anyone among you who is without sin be the first to throw a stone at her."
 And once again he bent down and wrote on the ground.
 When they heard it, they went away, one by one, beginning with the elders; and Jesus was left alone with the woman standing before him.
 Jesus straightened up and said to her, "Woman, where are they?
 Has no one condemned you?"
 She said, "No one, sir."
 And Jesus said, "Neither do I condemn you.
 Go your way, and from now on do not sin again."
+Some people found fault with Larry Flynt's recent effort to expose

 the Republican party leadership for its astounding hypocrisy.